kefirfromperm/kefirbb/README.md

 About
 -----
 KefirBB is a Java-library for text processing.
-Initially it was developed for BBCode or BB-code (Bulletin Board Code) to HTML translation.
+Initially it was developed for BBCode (Bulletin Board Code) to HTML translation.
 But flexible configuration allows to use it in others situations.
 For example XML-to-HTML translation or for HTML filtration.
 Actually it's the most powerfull and flexible Java-library for BBCode parsing.

 Maven dependency
 ----------------